TutorialsCredential managementRevocation

 Response

 The response includes an encoded revocation list, as per the W3C Revocation List specification.
 Relying parties can then decode the list and use the credential’s decoded.status.index element to locate and check the status of this specific credential.
+Check out our revocation check sample app for a reference implementation.

 Validating the credential status